Updated: Sep 24

 Making friends from all over the world is one of the many benefits of studying at a UK university and Oxford and Cambridge are no exceptions.

 Thinking of applying to Oxford or Cambridge?
 Contact our education consultancy team at email@example.com to find out more about how we support students to make competitive Oxbridge applications.

 You have to choose a College…..

 Each College has a very distinctive character and some are known for having fantastic libraries, or dining facilities others are famous for their rowing teams or music.
 It is important to research your College choices to make sure you find the right fit for you.
-However if you cannot decide or if you really don’t mind where you go then it is perfectly possible to make an ‘Open Application’ which means you will get allocated to the college which will give you the highest chance securing an interview.

 It’s very hard work……